pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

             opt_bb.append(op)
         return opt_bb

-So this is the first version of the optimization!
-It doesn't handle all kinds of difficult cases, and we'll have to do something about its optimism first.
+This is the first version of the optimization.
+It doesn't handle all kinds of difficult cases, and we'll have to do something about its optimism.
-However, we can write a slightly more complicated test with two allocations, and object pointing to the other.
-It works correctly too, both allocations are removed.
+But already in this minimalistic form we can write a slightly more complicated test with two allocations, and object pointing to the other.
+It works correctly too, both allocations are removed:

 .. code:: python